JEANNE D’ARC OF THE NORTH

 Director(s): Fredrik HORN AKSELSEN – Writer(s): Fredrik HORN AKSELSEN Contact Print page

 She was the highest decorated British spy in Norway during WWII, but her story has never been told.
 Until now.

-The idea had been abandoned but it led to fewer troops in Normandy and made the Allied landing in France easier to carry out.
-After the Gestapo got on the trail of the SOE group, Liv had to escape to England…
+Although this idea had been abandoned, it led nevertheless to fewer German troops being present in Normandy and made the Allied landing in France easier to carry out.
+After the Gestapo got on the trail of the SOE group, Liv Grannes had to escape to England…

 Today, Liv’s son, Jørgen Hauge, brings to light his mother’s story, sharing photos, private letters and new and hitherto unknown documentation.